 If the water from your water heater (hot side pipes) is streaming out rusty, it could be an indicator that your water heater is rusting on the inside.
 This could produce a leak, not to mention impure water.
-Call an expert plumber to have them determine if your water heater system is getting ready to breakdown.
+Contact an expert plumber to have them determine if your water heater system is getting ready to breakdown.

 If you see water around your water heater tank, you could have a leak.
-Call an expert plumber to come out and inspect your system and they can give you a quote on a new water heater if necessary.
+Contact an expert plumber to come out and inspect your system and they can give you a quote on a new water heater if necessary.